washuu/pano/README.md

 # pano
 Panorama configuration analyzer.
 Requires either access to panorama via SSH, or just plain text file with config in "set" output format, by default pano_current.txt.
 The project is in about 60% of progress.

+Input parameters are optional: IP address of Panorama, username and password.

 The output is either to the console (mostly warninsg and errors about the script istelf), or to the files.

 Most important files are: